Posted Dec 23, 2019 at 14:00. Revised Apr 24, 2021 at 20:02.

 “We believe that one person can change the world,” or so says Oberlin College.
 JD Nobody has taken on a more significant task: awakening the pathetically un-woke Oberlin College BOT to what they have negligently done to themselves, my college, its alumni, and the city of Oberlin.
 Changing the world would be easier than awakening Oberlin’s ossified BOT.

-Perhaps the BOT should be replaced with programmable bots to run the education assembly line.
+Perhaps programmable bots should replace the BOT and run the education assembly line.
 These bots would make better decisions and at a lower cost than does the current compulsive behavior of a comatose BOT.

 Re Twitter: OberlinChaos.com has observed the tight ethical commonality between President Trump and Oberlin’s President Ambar.
 Both understand how to use Twitter effectively to pursue their similar PR objectives.
 OberlinChaos will reluctantly use Twitter in the future because if it is powerful enough and good enough for these two Presidents, it is good enough for OberlinChaos.
 Twitter is, at the least, not as ethically obnoxious as is Facebook.